Comparing Implant Retained Dentures Vs. Conventional Dentures

 Overdentures

 Usually, six to eight implants are placed in each arch.
-Such an option can only be opted if the patient owns a good amount of bone through an entire arch.
+Such an option can only be opted for if the patient owns a good amount of bone throughout the entire arch.

-The implants inside the bone come in different sizes but stick up through the tissues like balls, allowing dentures to grip on it.
+The implants inside the bone come in different sizes but stick up through the tissues like balls, allowing dentures to grip them.
 Inside the dentures are the receptacles that snap on the little ball attachments sticking up through the gumline.

-When seated on top of implants to replace missing teeth, fixed implant-supported dentures will give a click when seated properly.
+When seated on top of implants to replace missing teeth, fixed implant-supported dentures will give a click when appropriately seated.

 The denture is retained tightly on the jaw, so you need not worry about it flopping around or coming out when you are trying to eat or speak.